 In the past we entered into distribution arrangements pursuant to which we utilize our sales force and distributors to sell products manufactured by other companies.
 In Japan we distribute a Q-switched laser product manufactured by a third party OEM.
-We also have an agreement with ZO (which commenced in the fourth quarter of 2013) to distribute certain of their proprietary cosmeceuticals, or skin care products, in Japan.
+We also have an agreement with ZO to distribute certain of their proprietary cosmeceuticals, or skincare products, in Japan.
 Each of these agreements requires us to purchase annual minimum dollar amounts of their product.
 If we do not make these minimum purchases, we could lose exclusivity for distributing these products to physicians in Japan.
-Finally, we had an agreement with Merz Aesthetics to distribute its Radiesse® dermal filler product in Japan, but terminated this agreement in the second quarter of 2014.
+Finally, we had an agreement with Merz Aesthetics to distribute its Radiesse dermal filler product in Japan, but terminated this agreement in the second quarter of 2014.

 Each of these distribution agreements presents its own unique risks and challenges.
-For example, to sell cosmeceutical products we need to invest in creating a sales structure that is experienced in the sale of cosmeceuticals and not in capital equipment.
-We need to commit resources to training this sales force, obtaining regulatory licenses in Japan and developing new marketing materials to promote the sale of cosmeceutical products.
+For example, to sell skincare products we need to invest in creating a sales structure that is experienced in the sale of these products and not in capital equipment.
+We need to commit resources to training this sales force, obtaining regulatory licenses in Japan and developing new marketing materials to promote the sale of skincare products.
 In addition, the minimum commitments and other costs of distributing products manufactured by these companies may exceed the incremental revenue that we derive from the sale of their products thereby negatively impacting our profitability and reducing our available cash reserves.